Kiva-Entertainment/yohk/README.txt

 Some skills have something called “extent”
 When you use a skill, you can spend more sp to raise the extent of the skill This makes the skill more substantial in some way (Greater range, greater damage, etc.)
-To raise extent, press “D” to raise it by 1, or “G” to raise it as high as possible To lower extent, press “A” to lower it by 1

 Spending just the right amount on each skill is essential to ensuring your victory